eslam-gomaa/Flexible-Network/docs/terminal_class_methods.md

 }
 ```

-Sample of an unsuccessfull command
+Sample of an unsuccessful command

 ```json
 {